WimwimwimwiM/PID-Voltage-control/README.md

 PID Voltage control by C++ languages

 ## Features
--control and maintain stable voltage output at a specified setpoint
+-Control and maintain stable voltage output at a specified setpoint